NEW! Updated for 2018

-- The record for the longest zipline in the world will soon go to the Jebel Jais zipline.
+- The record for the longest zipline in the world goes to the Jebel Jais zipline.
 Located in Ras al Khaimah in the United Arab Emirates, the zipline is claimed to be at least 2,600 metres long.
-It’s expected to open in 2016.
+It opened in early 2018.

 - At a whopping 2,545 metres (8,350 ft) the ZipRider located at Copper Canyon (Barrancas del Cobre) in Chihuahua, Mexico is the second longest in the world.
 The ride costs MXP1,000.

 - At an impressive length of 2,250 metres (7,380 ft), il Volo del Falco Pellegrino is the longest zipline in Europe and one of the longest in the world.
 It’s located in the village of Rocca Massima near Rome, Italy.

 - Puerto Rico boasts one of the top 10 longest ziplines.
 “El Monstruo (The Monster)”, located at Toroverde Adventure Park in Orocovis is 2,205 metres long.

 - The Eye of the Jaguar zipline at Urubamba (Sacred Valley), Peru is a 2,130 metre ride.
 Reaching the zipline requires less than an hour’s travel from Cusco.

 - The Crimean Hawk Trolley zipline is 2,022 metres (6,634 ft) long.
 It’s located in Sudak, Crimea, Ukraine.

 - Claimed to be the fastest zipline in the world with speeds of up to 160kph, the Pronutro (Zip2000) at Sun City in South Africa is approximately 2,000 metres in length.

 - One of South America’s longest ziplines the MEGA tirolesa is located in Pedra Bela, Brazil.
 It is 1,900 metres (6,233 ft) in length and the ride costs BRL40.